lanten111/GlobalKinetic-Assesment/README.md

 - Tests -- see 4
 - Invalid Token Entity
 - Return json for user list, does not have the attribute "users"
-- Create user endpoint will return use username as response on success
+- list user endpoint will return user username as response on success

 6. # Tech used
 - Gradle